Quantitative stable limit theorems on the Wiener space: Introduction and overview

 Our techniques rely on an interpolation procedure and on the use of Malliavin operators.
-To our knowledge, the main bounds proved in this paper, that is, the ones appearing in Proposition \ref{prop1-1}, Theorem \ref{t:kol1} and Theorem \ref{t:main}, are first ever explicit upper bounds for mixed normal approximations in a non-semimartingale setting.
+To our knowledge, the main bounds proved in this paper, that is, the ones appearing in Proposition~\ref{prop1-1}, Theorems~\ref{tkol1} and~\ref{tmain}, are first ever explicit upper bounds for mixed normal approximations in a nonsemimartingale setting.

-Note that, in our discussion, we shall separate the case of one-dimensional Skorohod integrals of order 1 (discussed in Section \ref{s:dq1}) from the general case (discussed in Section \ref{s:dqany}), since in the former setting one can exploit some useful simplifications, as well as obtain some effective bounds in the Wasserstein and Kolmogorov distances.
-As discussed below, our results can be seen as abstract versions of classic limit theorems for Brownian martingales, such as the ones discussed in \cite[Chapter VIII]{RY}.
+Note that, in our discussion, we shall separate the case of one-dimensional Skorohod integrals of order 1 (discussed in Section~\ref{sdq1}) from the general case (discussed in Section~\ref{sdqany}), since in the former setting one can exploit some useful simplifications, as well as obtain some effective bounds in the Wasserstein and Kolmogorov distances.
+As discussed below, our results can be seen as abstract versions of classic limit theorems for Brownian martingales, such as the ones discussed in \cite{RY}, Chapter~VIII.

+Although our results deal only with Skorohod integrals, they can be applied in the context of Stratonovich integrals.
+In fact, the Stratonovich integral can be expressed as a Skorohod integral plus a complementary term and in many problems this complementary term does not contribute to the limit.
+Examples of this situation are the It\^o formulas in law for different types of Stratonovich integrals obtained by Harnett and Nualart in \cite{HarNua1,HarNua2} and the weak convergence of weighted variations established by Nourdin and Nualart in \cite{nounua}.

-To illustrate our findings, we provide applications to quadratic functionals of a fractional Brownian motion (Section \ref{ss:ex1}) and to weighted quadratic variations (Section \ref{s:ex2}).
-The results of Section \ref{ss:ex1} generalize some previous findings by Peccati and Yor \cite{py1, py2}, whereas those of Section \ref{s:ex2} complement some findings by Nourdin, Nualart and Tudor \cite{nounuatud}.
+To illustrate our findings, we provide applications to quadratic functionals of a fractional Brownian motion (Section~\ref{ssex1}) and to weighted quadratic variations (Section~\ref{sex2}).
+The results of Section~\ref{ssex1} generalize some previous findings by Peccati and Yor \cite{py1,py2}, whereas those of Section~\ref{sex2} complement some findings by Nourdin, Nualart and Tudor \cite{nounuatud}.